Conveniently Located to Serve Dallas, Fort Worth, and the entire State of Texas

 A cingulotomy is a neurosurgical procedure that specifically targets the tissue in the part of the brain that feels chronic or severe pain.
 A person may opt for a cingulotomy when they experience any of the following:

 - Non-malignant chronic neuropathic facial pain (such as post-stroke pain)

 - Pain related to cancer

 Anesthesia is administered.
 Probes are placed in the anterior cingulate region of the brain.
-Dr. Pouratian then carefully creates a lesion on both sides of the brain by administering radiofrequency energy to the targeted regions.
+Dr. Pouratian in Dallas then carefully creates a lesion on both sides of the brain by administering radiofrequency energy to the targeted regions.

 A cingulotomy is regarded as a safe process and has few notable side effects.
 Because no device is implanted for this procedure, there is no requirement for any long-term maintenance, battery replacements, or programming.

 The cost of your facial pain treatment in Dallas will depend on the type of techniques required to address your condition.
 These techniques will be chosen during your initial appointment.

 To discuss Dr. Nader Pouratian’s state-of-the-art treatment options for facial pain in Dallas, Forth Worth, or North Texas, contact our office and schedule your consultation.
 Dr. Pouratian is able to provide the pain relief you deserve and can answer any questions you may have.

 Trigeminal neuralgia is a chronic condition that causes a person to experience sharp jolts of pain in the face.
 The pain typically occurs in episodes that vary in severity and length… Read More